newrelic/k8s-metadata-injection/README.md

 ### Run

 Run `make deploy-dev`.
-This will compile your binary with compatibility for the container OS architecture, build a temporary docker image and finally deploy it to your Minikube.
+This will compile your binary with compatibility for the container OS architecture, build a temporary docker image, and finally deploy the webhook server to your Minikube and use the Kubernetes API server to sign its TLS certificate ([see section about certificates](#3-install-the-certificates)).

 If you would like to enable automatic redeploy on changes to the repository, you can run `skaffold dev`.